The Black Cat Superstition

-One of my choices for color perfection in my cattery will be Solid Blacks.
+One of my choices for color perfection in my cattery will be Solid Black Maine Coons.
 They are so strikingly beautiful, especially with a true shiny solid black coat.
 They’re sleek and sexy.
 This solid black girl of mine has quite the personality!

 If you’re looking specifically for a solid black Maine Coon kitten, then Sassy Koonz will be the breeder for you!
 Alot of other people tend to stay away from solid blacks due to the nonsense of black cat superstition.
 Let’s learn more about how the black cats got a bad rap.